 - a. your plan to manage the project and key risks.
-Include detail on the key personnel who will manage the delivery of the project.
-If relevant, describe how you will manage access to CCTV footage and interactions between security guards and students.
-(10 points). - b. how you will measure the success of the project (10 points).
+Include detail on the key personnel who will manage the delivery of the project and if relevant who will have access to the CCTV footage and interactions between security guards and students (10 points). - b. how you will measure the success of the project (10 points).